drengskapur/ghostwire/docs/getting-started/configuration.md

 ## Complete Values Reference

-See [values.yaml](https://github.com/drengskapur/ghostwire/blob/main/chart/values.yaml) for all available options with documentation.
+See the [Helm Values Reference](../reference/values.md) for all available options, or view the source [values.yaml](https://github.com/drengskapur/ghostwire/blob/main/chart/values.yaml) with inline documentation.

 The chart includes a JSON schema for validation.
 IDEs with YAML schema support will provide autocomplete and validation.